osg-htc/virtual-school-pilot-2020/docs/materials/sw/part2-ex1-compiling.md

     -   Are there command line arguments?
     -   Where is its output written?

-1. Based on what you thought about in 1., find a submit file from earlier in the week that you can modify to run our compiled `pascal` code.
+1. Based on what you thought about in 1., find a submit file from earlier that you can modify to run our compiled `pascal` code.

 1. Copy it to the directory with the `pascal` binary and make those changes.